A Closer Look at When to Upgrade vs Re-Implement to EBS 12.2

 What is involved in a re-implementation?

 A re-implementation is a mix of functional and technical upgrades, along with extensive business process modeling, complex technical redesigns, and new module implementations.
-A re-implementation is sometimes called or transformational upgrade or complete migration to a new environment, and it reflects a major change in how your organization uses the system as a whole.
+A re-implementation is sometimes called a transformational upgrade or complete migration to a new environment, and it reflects a major change in how your organization uses the system as a whole.

 For EBS customers, data is extracted from the current environment, transformed, and loaded into a new environment.
 That new environment is a new instance of Oracle software that has been installed from scratch, and all modules have been reconfigured.
 During a re-implementation, a company generally chooses to load only one year’s worth of data.